-Applicant not demonstrating the minimum GPA requirement, must score of 290 or its equivalent on Graduate Record Examination within ten years of application.
-Please note: All students currently enrolled in the Graduate Studies of Nursing program who are actively pursuing coursework will be given priority over new admissions or inactive students for placement into clinical courses.
-If there is no room in the program to allow the student to complete the program within the time allotted, then the applicant is not accepted.
-Tuition and fees for the graduate program in nursing will be the same for all students.
-Admission Requirements for the Family Nurse Practitioner Program for students who have already earned a master's degree in nursing and desire a post-master's certificate: - A master's degree in nursing from a NLN or CCNE accredited program. - Grade point average of 3.00 or higher on a 4.00 scale in the previous master's program. - Complete application. - One official transcript from previous graduate college or university course work. - Three (3) recommendations from each of the following areas: academic (if BSN degreeless than 3 years), employment (from direct supervisor), and character. - Current unencumbered active registered nurse licensure. - Current unencumbered advanced practice nursing licensure if applicable. - Letter of personal goals and aspirations.
+Admission Requirements for the Family Nurse Practitioner Program for students who have already earned a master's degree in nursing and desire a post-master's certificate: - A master's degree in nursing from a NLN or CCNE accredited program. - Grade point average of 3.00 or higher on a 4.00 scale in the previous master's program. - Complete application - One official transcript from previous graduate college or university course work. - Three (3) recommendations from each of the following areas academic (if MSN degree less than 3 years), employment (from director supervisor, and character. - Current unencumbered active registered nurse licensure. - Current unencumbered advanced practice nursing licensure if applicable. - Letter of personal goals and aspirations.